valto/old-hub-domain-redirects/README.md

 ## Usage

-To modify the redirect destination:
+To modify the redirect destination domain:
-1. Update the URL in `public/_redirects` (change `base.prifina.com` to new domain)
+1. Update `base.prifina.com` in `public/_redirects`
-2. Update the URL in `netlify.toml` (change `base.prifina.com` to new domain)
+2. Update `base.prifina.com` in `netlify.toml`
 3. Commit and push - Netlify will auto-deploy

-This ensures a seamless migration where all existing URLs continue to work on the new domain structure.
+The path-stripping logic will remain the same regardless of the destination domain.